notarynode-submissions/mylodocs/_posts/siteinfo/about/2017-01-15-daily-duties-routines.md

 ---
 date: 2017-01-14 14:45:05
-title: Daily duties & routine
+title: Daily Duties & Routine
-description: what does a notary node do
+description: What does a Notary Node do?
 type: Document
 categories:
   - about